athulya01011976-ux/Data-learning-journey/Projects/food-delivery-analytics/insights & visuals/customer_insights.md

-**Recommendation:** Introduce personalized retention strategies like loyalty rewards, early access to offers, or exclusive benefits—to maintain engagement and reduce the risk of churn among top-spending customers.
+**Recommendation:** Introduce personalized retention strategies like loyalty rewards, early access to offers, or exclusive benefits to maintain engagement and reduce the risk of churn among top-spending customers.